CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/03-Deploy-as-static-web-app.md

 ### Task 2: Review the CI/CD workflow

-Sync the git repository and review the nerwly created worflow for the Static Web App.
+Sync the git repository and review the newly created worflow for the Static Web App.

 ### Task 3: Review the created Static Web App